 What to Do When Your Child Is Disrespectful

 When your child is disrespectful, it is easy to react instinctively, but try your best not to do that.
-The best results always come from a calm, measured approach and not a knee-jerk reaction.
+The best results always come from a calm, measured approach and not a knee-jerk reaction (9).

-Don’t wait until your child is disrespectful to decide how you react.
-In these situations, emotions are often high and that is not the best time to formulate your response.
+Don’t wait until your child is disrespectful to decide how to react.
+In these situations, emotions are often high, and that is not the best time to formulate your response.
 Instead, look at the following hints and tips now, and you will be able to cope more appropriately when the time comes.

 Don’t Take It Personally

-When your child is disrespectful, the first thing to remember is not to take it personally (2).
-By being disrespectful your child is not reacting to you as a person, but to the situation they find themselves in.
+When your child is disrespectful, the first thing to remember is not to take it personally (10).
+By being disrespectful, your child is not reacting to you as a person, but to the situation they find themselves in.

 Try to separate the words and behaviors from you and your child.
 This will allow you to look at the situation more objectively.

 The younger your child is, the more difficulty they will have applying a concept to all situations.
 If you tell your child they must say please and thank you to Grandma, they may not be emotionally mature enough to apply that to Grandpa or other relatives.